whiteken/terraform-universaldashboard-aws/readme.md

 [Universal Dashboard](https://docs.universaldashboard.io/) is a PowerShell Dashboarding product from [Ironman Software](https://ironmansoftware.com/) - no affiliation, just a fan! v2.9.0 is a legacy version.
 In the latest version PowerShell Universal Dashboard is now part of [PowerShell Universal](https://ironmansoftware.com/powershell-universal).

+*If you want to access the API or Dashboard website **remotely** via the DNS entries created by the Terraform code, a paid license for Universal Dashboard Enterprise is needed, but it's not required to run the terraform or create the infra.
+Alternatively update the code to use the free [community edition](https://www.powershellgallery.com/packages/UniversalDashboard.Community/2.9.0).*

 ___

 ### Pre-requisites: